vonmillhausen/sf2000/README.md

 For more information on the ROM lists in general, see the next section.

 ### ROM Lists
 Credit for this section goes to `taizou`, author of [FROGTOOL](https://github.com/tzlion/frogtool).
 These files relate to the built-in game-lists under each main system; the list of games is pulled from these files instead of being built at runtime - annoying, but presumably for performance reasons.
 It means if you want to change the list of built-in games (instead of using the User ROMs section), you have to edit these files - hence FROGTOOL, you should really check it out.
+There is also a tool called [Tadpole](https://github.com/EricGoldsteinNz/tadpole) by `.ericgoldstein` which provides a GUI for FROGTOOL along with some additional features.

 | Files | Description |
 | ----- | ----------- |